George McDonald has a broad commercial practice, with a particular focus on construction and costs litigation.

 - “He’s good on his feet, excellent on paper and always ready to pick up the phone.”

-George has considerable experience of construction disputes, and in particular cases relating to PFI contracts.
-He has recently been instructed on:
+George has considerable experience of construction disputes, and in particular cases relating to government contracts.
+Examples of George’s work include:

-- A complex claim in arbitration worth in excess of £100 million (being led by Roger Stewart QC and Anneliese Day QC) relating to a nuclear facilities project in Scotland.
+- A complex claim in arbitration worth in excess of £100 million (led by Roger Stewart QC) relating to a nuclear facilities project in Scotland.

 - Multiple disputes relating to a £6 billion PFI contract for the management of a major UK motorway (led by Anneliese Day QC).

-- Wide-ranging disputes relating to a PFI contract (worth £100s of millions) for the construction and management of a waste treatment facility servicing the county of Essex (led by Anneliese Day QC).
+- Disputes relating to a 60 year PFI contract for the construction and management of a major UK hospital (led by Anneliese Day QC).

-- Claims arising from the Buncefield fire (led by Jalil Asif QC amongst others).
+- Claims arising from the Buncefield fire (led by Jalil Asif QC).

 - Disputes relating to a renowned project in Russia (led by Roger Stewart QC).

-George also acts on general commercial matters, including international arbitration, professional negligence, financial services and insurance disputes.
-Examples of George’s recent work include:
+George also acts on general commercial matters, including international arbitration, professional negligence, IT and telecommunications, financial services and insurance disputes.
+Examples of George’s work include:

-- Acting for the defendant solicitors in Cherney v Neuman EWHC 2156 (Ch) and successfully resisting the £15 million claim by the Russian oligarch (led by Justin Fenwick QC and Jamie Smith QC).
+- Acting for the defendant solicitors in Cherney v Neuman EWHC 2156 (Ch) and successfully resisting the £15 million claim by the Russian oligarch (led by Justin Fenwick QC).

 - Acting for Axa insurance (led by Ben Hubble QC) in the multi-party CLE litigation relating to the collapse of ATE insurance schemes.